Classic Vietnam Hanoi to Ho Chi Minh City

 Arrive in bustling Hanoi, the capital of Vietnam.
 As passengers will be arriving at various times today, there are no planned activities.
 Some suggestions include: Taking a walk through Hanoi's Old Quarter – a maze of streets, each one traditionally devoted to a different product or industry.
 In the evening attend a performance at the famous Water Puppet Theatre.
 Visit Tran Quoc Pagoda, the Temple of Literature (Van Mieu) or Ho Chi Minh’s Mausoleum and Museum.
 The Mausoleum houses the remains of Ho Chi Minh, the founding father of the unified Vietnam (the mausoleum and museum are closed in October-November).
 You will have a scheduled group meeting in the evening around 6pm.
 Please check at the reception desk or look for a G Adventures notice board with details of the actual meeting time.
 At this meeting your CEO will ask to sight your travel insurance, double check your Vietnam visa and complete some other paper work.
 Please note that most nationalities requires a visa to enter Vietnam, please double check this with your travel agent or local Vietnamese Embassy.
 After your meeting, you may choose to head out for an optional dinner to further get to know your CEO and fellow group members.
 We overnight in the city center of Hanoi.
 Our hotel is located in an Old Quarter.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Free wifi and a computer are available in the lobby.

 On day 2, we have private transport to Bai Chay harbour, our entry point to Halong Bay.
 Thousands of islands rise dramatically from the waters of Halong Bay and, to further their beauty, intricate cave systems naturally exist throughout these limestone karst formations.
 Our sailing junk will take you to visit some of the islands and caves.
-You could enjoy a pre-dinner swim (depending on the season) and have an evening drink on the deck beneath the stars.
+You could enjoy an evening drink on the deck beneath the stars.
 Our accommodation tonight is a truly special experience – sleeping on a boat surrounded by high limestone karsts.
 All cabins are double or twin share with air conditioning and en suite bathroom.
 On day 3, after an early lunch on board the boat we head back to Hanoi.
 You have time to do some last minute shopping.
 The sleeper trains throughout Vietnam are quite comfortable.
 Each cabin sleeps 4 people in 2 bunk beds.
 You will be able to lock the door from the inside.
 All bedding is provided.
 The train is air conditioned and has squat and Western style toilets with a wash basin at the end of each compartment.
 Bags can be stored in your cabin and accessed at anytime.
 Food and drinks are available for purchase on board.
 This is not to everyone’s taste, so we recommend you bring your own.
 Approx travel time: Private bus Halong Bay to Hanoi: 4 hours each way Transfer to train station: 15 min Overnight train Ha Noi to Hue: 14-15 hours

 We arrive early on day 4 into Hue, once the imperial capital of Vietnam.
 After checking in to our hotel, we start our day with a visit to the wonderful Tien Mu Pagoda.
 Built over 400 years ago, and at seven stories high, Tien Mu is still the tallest and perhaps the most elegant pagoda in Vietnam.
 We then visit a tomb of one of Vietnam’s former emperors.
 These tombs are extremely ornate and embrace the concept of Feng Shui.
 Afterwards, you may choose to enjoy a vegetarian lunch at a local nunnery and there are various options to head out by bike to explore the local countryside.
 Please ask your CEO for more information.
 In the evening, take the chance to try some local Hue specialties such as banh khoai (Hue savoury pancakes), and banh bot loc boc tom thit (thin rice paper filled with meat and shrimp).
 You might want to wash it all down with a Hue beer.
 Yum!
 Our accommodation tonight is centrally located in the main street of Hue.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 A swimming pool and wifi are also available.